Interim Executive Director & Program Director

-Chris has more than twenty-five years of experience in child-welfare, and is a subject matter expert in foster care adoption.
-She manages all programs for the National Adoption Center/Adoption Center of Delaware Valley.
+Chris has more than thirty-seven years of experience in child-welfare, and is a subject matter expert in foster care adoption.
+She has been with the Center for twenty-eight years and manages all programs.
 Christine has successfully led, managed and supervised the program teams of the Center.
 Her experience includes design and implementation of programs to recruit and retain prospective adoptive families for the most challenging older youth in foster care.
 Christine created strategies for the Center’s match event programs that enhance the potential for relationship building between older youth and attending families.
 She created an activity for these events, Everyone Has a Voice, providing youth with the unique opportunity to express their hopes and dreams for the future.
 Christine is focused on evidence based outcomes for the programs of the Center and stresses the importance of feedback from the youth and their social workers for all program activities.
 She has created strong, lasting partnerships and collaborations with other child welfare organizations in the Greater Delaware Valley.

 Christine holds a BA in psychology and is an adoptive parent.